 This exercise helps to develop weak back muscles and can play a significant role in averting back pain

 Start on your side, with your knees slightly bent.
 Support your weight with your knee and your elbow.
-Push down through your shoulder and lift your hips up.
-Brace your abdomen by tightening your buttocks while maintaining a spine in neutral position.
+Push down through your shoulders and lift your hips up.
+Brace your abdomen by tightening your buttocks while maintaining your spine in a neutral position.
 Hold this position for 30 seconds and the repeat five times.

 Then complete this exercise on the other side.

 This is a good starting point for strengthening your gluts and hamstring muscles.

 Lay on your stomach on a firm, flat surface.
 Lift your leg straight up, trying to keep your hips on the table.
 Slowly lower your leg down, and relax.
 Repeat five to 10 times.

 Hip Flexor Stretch

 This helps to relieve tightness in the hips.

 Kneel on the same side of your hip to be stretched, use a pillow under your knee for comfort.
 Keep your chest upright; lean forward so that your body is advancing forward over the planted knee until a stretch is felt in the front of hip/thigh.
 Hold that position for 30 seconds and then repeat.
 Then complete the exercise on the other side.

 Bingham Memorial’s Orthopedic Institute is proud to introduce Nicholas Pearson, DO, a fellowship-trained orthopedic surgeon with a specialty in sports medicine.
 He can perform life-changing surgeries, including shoulder, knee and hip scopes, and joint replacements.
 He sees patients in Blackfoot and Idaho Falls.